 Baby Clothing

-If it feels like your little bundle outgrows clothing in mere minutes, it's not far from the truth.
+Your little bundle outgrows clothing in weeks, not years.
 Babies triple their birth weight in the first year, after all.
-For baby clothes, plan for five age ranges for clothing: newborn, 0-3 months, 3-6 months, 6-9 months and 12 months.
+For a baby's first-year clothes, plan for five age ranges: newborn, 0-3 months, 3-6 months, 6-9 months and 12 months.

-One newborn's outfit set may set you back $12 to $17 if you buy new clothes.
-If you use one outfit set per day of the week, that's $84 in your baby budget in the first month alone on the low end — until your baby outgrows that set.
-Any new parent will tell you that babies are messy, so you can expect a few outfit changes per day.
+One newborn's outfit set may set you back $15 or more if you buy new clothes.
+If you use one outfit set per day of the week, that's $105 in your baby budget in the first month alone on the low end — until your baby outgrows that set.
+Any new parent will tell you that babies are messy, so you can expect a few daily outfit changes.

 Clothing you'll need to buy every three months or so as your baby gains inches and pounds includes: